-You will have the skills to invent, design and implement innovative processes that convert raw materials into valuable products, such as petrol, plastics, food additives, fertiliser, paper and pharmaceuticals.
+As a chemical engineering student, you will gain the skills to design and implement industrial scale processes that convert raw materials into valuable products we use every day, like petrol, plastics and pharmaceuticals.

 How to study chemical and biochemical engineering at Melbourne

 Our educational model is an Australian first, aligned with the top international universities.
 We designed it to help graduates develop the flexible mindset and strong technical skills required to solve future challenges and make a difference on a global scale.